Chapter 003: The Contract

 Lumara called out once.
 Took a few more steps toward the fields.

-She called again.
-This time she turned her head and looked directly at him — and that gaze was not animal instinct.
+She turned her head and looked directly at him — and that gaze was not animal instinct.
 It was deliberate and directed.
 It said, as plainly as a gesture: Come with me.

 Then she walked out into the paddies and did not look back.